 Salt block cooking may be a new concept for some people, but it is definitely one to explore.
+Himalayan salt blocks have tons of benefits.
 Aside from them being very attractive - who isn’t enamoured by that beautiful blushed pink hue of salt that’s been kissed by the Himalayan sun? - cooking on a salt block has a range of benefits over more traditional methods.

-Here is your total guide to Himalayan salt blocks.
-We take a look at the benefits of Himalayan pink salt, the different ways you can use a salt block, and some tips for using, cleaning and storing your block.
+We take a look at the benefits of Himalayan pink salt, how to use a Himalayan salt block and how to cook with one, and some tips for using, cleaning and storing your block.

 What Are Himalayan Salt Blocks?

-As their name suggests, Himalayan salt blocks are large slabs of Himalayan pink salt that have been carved specifically for use in cooking.
+As their name suggests, Himalayan salt blocks are large slabs of Himalayan pink salt, or should I say rock, that have been carved specifically for use in cooking.
 They come in a range of sizes and serve as a unique way to cook, cure, chill and present food.

 Many regard Himalayan pink salt as the King of Salts.
 It is an unrefined, unprocessed raw mineral mined from caves formed 250 million years ago in the Himalayan mountain range.
 The salt from these mines has experienced tremendous pressure over the years, and for this reason is extremely pure.